Robin's Nest (TV series)

 Robin's Nest is a British sitcom produced by Thames Television that aired on the ITV network for six series from 11 January 1977 to 31 March 1981.
 Richard O'Sullivan reprised the role of Robin Tripp, a lead character from the sitcom Man About the House, which had ended on 7 April 1976.
-The series ran concurrently with the other Man About the House spin-off George and Mildred (which focused on the subsequent life of the Ropers), and costarred Tessa Wyatt as Robin's girlfriend and later wife Vicky, and Tony Britton as her father.
+The series ran concurrently with the other Man About the House spin-off George and Mildred (which focused on the subsequent life of the Ropers), and co-starred Tessa Wyatt as Robin's girlfriend and later wife Vicky, and Tony Britton as her father.
 O'Sullivan and Wyatt were a romantic couple in real life at the time and had a son together.

 Premise

 Robin Tripp and Vicky Nicholls are an unmarried couple who share a flat over an abandoned Chinese takeaway owned by Vicky's father James.
 Vicky refuses to wed Robin despite his continuous proposals, as she is averse to marriage after witnessing her parents' contentious marriage and divorce.
 Robin opens a French bistro called Robin's Nest in the abandoned space, with James as his business partner and landlord.
 James, who disapproves of Robin and his living arrangement with Vicky, frequently interferes with the operation of the restaurant.
 James also frequently clashes with his ex-wife Marion.
 Robin employs a clumsy one-armed dishwasher called Albert Riddle.
 Robin and Vicky eventually marry, and Vicky gives birth to a set of twins.
 At the end of the last episode, Vicky tells Robin that she is pregnant again.